bradencarlson/sage-jupyter/README.md

 ## Python

-As Jupyter Notebooks allows SageMath documents to be downloaded as Python documents, In the [Python](Python) folder, you will find many of the documents used in this project in the form of Python files.
+As Jupyter Notebooks allows SageMath documents to be downloaded as Python documents, In the [Python](Python) folder, you will find all of the documents used in this project in the form of Python files.
 Please go to that folder for more details regarding the use of Python in this project.

 ## Series